 The Tethys Ocean was a vast marine realm that no longer exists.
 Is it all gone?
 Not quite.
 There are still remnants of this ocean on Earth today.
-The Mediterranean Sea, for example, is the last vestige of the Tethys Ocean.
-Other remains can be found on land and high up in the mountains.
+The Mediterranean Sea is the last vestige of the Tethys Ocean.
+Other remains can be found on land and at high altitudes in the mountains.

-In honor of #WorldOceansDay, we take a closer look at an ocean.
-There are five oceans: the Atlantic, Pacific, Indian, Southern and Arctic oceans.
-In the geological past, the continents lay in different locations, and oceans were different as well.
-Tethys is the most famous vanished ocean.
+There are five oceans: the Atlantic, Pacific, Indian, Southern and the Arctic.
+In the geological past, the continents lay in different locations, separated from each other by different oceans.
+The Tethys is the most famous vanished ocean.

 What is an ocean?

-There are oceans because the outer 'shell' of the earth is broken into pieces.
-Between those pieces (the continents), ocean basins slowly form, and widen.
-These large basins are low-lying depressions and are therefore flooded by seawater.
+There are oceans because the outer 'shell' of the earth is fragmented, as a puzzle, with the continents are large pieces, as explained in the article on Plate Tectonics.
+The oceans separate the continents from each other.
+The ocean basins are not static but slowly widen.
+An ocean basin is low-lying depression and is therefore below sea level.
 But oceans are more than just submerged lowlands.
-Beneath the water column, on average 4 km deep, lies the oceanic crust, which consists of basalt.
-Basalt is solidified lava that flows out of large cracks in the middle of the ocean and becomes part of the 'new' ocean crust when it solidifies.
+Beneath the water column, on average 4 km deep, lies the oceanic crust, which consists of basalt rock.
+Basalt is solidified lava that flows out of large cracks in the middle of the oceans and forms 'new' ocean crust when it solidifies.
 The continental crust, contrarily, consists mainly of granite, a completely different rock.

-Let's return to the Tethys Ocean.
-At the start of the Mesozoic, the time span from 250 to 65 million years ago, the southern continents, including Africa, lay further south as part of a large supercontinent, Pangaea.
-Africa and its neighbors were separated from the Eurasian continent by a very large ocean, the Tethys.
+Let's get back to the Tethys Ocean.
+At the start of the Mesozoic, the time span from 250 to 65 million years ago, the southern continents, including Africa, lay together as part of one large supercontinent, Pangaea.
+It was separated from the Eurasian continent by a very large ocean, the Tethys.